-Antonette, who served as a resource person during one of Don Bosco’s (TVET Cebu) seminar on “Women Empowerment in Tech-Voc Education and Training”
+Antonette, who served as a resource person during one of Don Bosco’s (TVET Cebu) seminars on “Women Empowerment in Tech-Voc Education and Training”

-Machining NC II is a short TESDA course in the Philippines which trains students in setting up and operating a variety of machine tools to perform precision machining operations.
-Graduates of Machining NC II are usually employed as machinist, lathe, milling and precision grinding operators and bench fitters – and this skillset is not only in demand locally but also overseas.
+Machining NC II is a short TESDA course in the Philippines that trains students in setting up and operating a variety of machine tools to perform precision machining operations.
+Graduates of Machining NC II are usually employed as a machinist, lathe, milling and precision grinding operators, and bench fitters – and this skill set is not only in demand locally but also overseas.

 Antonette believes that she can also succeed in a male-dominated workforce.
 “It’s my dream to be successful and be skillful on my craft and maybe have an opportunity to also work and get trained abroad.
 Machining NC II is a stepping stone for me towards fulfilling my dreams,” she said.

-It was her parents’ prodding which led her to take up the course.
-Second of four siblings, Antonette’s mother is a sari-sari store vendor and her father is a fish porter.
+It was her parents’ prodding that led her to take up the course.
+Second, of four siblings, Antonette’s mother is a sari-sari store vendor and her father is a fish porter.
 Through the skillset that she acquired from the program, Antonette is determined to improve the quality of life of her family.

 Don Bosco Technical Vocational Education and Training Center (TVET) Cebu Center Director Bro.
 Manny Gacayan has nothing but high praises for Antonette.
 “Female machine operators are in demand here in Cebu.
 They are patient and very focused.
 Antonette is very reliable.
 The company where she had her on-the-job training (MVOLT Enterprise) has expressed its intention of hiring her after graduation,” he shared.